Ysoroko/ft_server/guide.md

 #----------------------------------------------------------------------------------------------
 ```
 Now if we try to build our docker image and run it, it downloads/updates Debian Buster, all of the dependencies we need
 and also copies our configuration file inside configures NGINX.
+We still have no way of reaching our website and checking that everything works, this will be added in the next step.